Michele Lee: Knots Landing

 During the fall of 1982, her character met M. Patrick "Mack" MacKenzie (Kevin Dobson), who became her screen husband the following year.
 They would continue working together until the end of the series.
 Lee won the Soap Opera Digest Award for Best Lead Actress (Primetime) three times, and was also nominated for an Emmy in 1982 for "Outstanding Lead Actress in a Drama Series".
-In 1983, the writers/producers of Knots Landing urged her to do a storyline based on prescription drug dependency which became one of her most prominent storylines.
+In 1983, the writer and producers of Knots Landing urged her to do a storyline based on prescription drug dependency, which became one of her most prominent storylines.
 Six years later, Lee directed her first of several episodes of the series.
 In 1991, Knots Landing reached a milestone with its 300th episode.
 During the same season, Lee filmed her favorite scene from the series, known as the "Pollyanna Speech" among fans.
 In this scene, for which Lee had much input, Karen reacts strongly against the social problems of 1990s society and explains how she does not want to be a Pollyanna and see the world through rose-colored glasses, but rather wanted the world to be rose-colored.

-By 1992, Knots Landing had outlived all of its contemporaries, but changing audience tastes led ratings to fall.
-The show's budget was slashed, and to accommodate this contract cast members were asked to appear in only 15 of the season's 19 episodes.
-However, Lee insisted on appearing in all 19 episodes that season, doing her extra four episodes for "union scale" pay.

 Later career

-After Knots Landing ended in 1993, Lee has appeared in many made-for-TV movies, including a biopic of late country star Dottie West (Big Dreams and Broken Hearts: The Dottie West Story) and she became the first woman to star in, direct, and produce a TV movie for Lifetime, Color Me Perfect (1996).
-She also starred in the reunion miniseries Knots Landing: Back to the Cul-de-Sac (1997), and portrayed novelist Jacqueline Susann in the television biopic Scandalous Me: The Jacqueline Susann Story (1998).
+After Knots Landing ended in 1993, Lee appeared in many made-for-TV movies, including a biographical film of late country star Dottie West (Big Dreams and Broken Hearts: The Dottie West Story), which she also produced.
+She also became the first woman to star in, direct, and produce a TV movie for Lifetime, Color Me Perfect (1996).
+She was also in the reunion miniseries Knots Landing: Back to the Cul-de-Sac (1997), and portrayed novelist Jacqueline Susann in the television biopic Scandalous Me: The Jacqueline Susann Story (1998).
 In 2000, she returned to the Broadway stage in The Tale of the Allergist's Wife and received a 2001 Tony Award nomination for Best Featured Actress in a Play.

 In 2004, Lee returned to feature films in the role of Ben Stiller's character's mother in Along Came Polly.
 She guest-starred alongside Chita Rivera in a February 2005 episode of Will & Grace.
-Also in 2005, she reunited with her Knots Landing co-stars for the nonfiction special Knots Landing Reunion: Together Again, in which the stars reminisced about their time on the hit series.
-Also in 2005, she appeared alongside Tyne Daly, Leslie Uggams, Christine Baranski and Karen Ziemba for the Kennedy Center Honor of Julie Harris.
+Also in 2005, she reunited with her Knots Landing co-stars for the nonfiction special Knots Landing Reunion: Together Again, in which the actors reminisced about their time on the hit series.
+That same year she appeared alongside Tyne Daly, Leslie Uggams, Christine Baranski and Karen Ziemba for the Kennedy Center Honor of Julie Harris.
 In 2010, Lee did voice work for an episode of the animated comedy series Family Guy.

-She returned to Broadway in 2015 to star as Madame Morrible in the musical Wicked.
+Lee returned to Broadway in 2015 to star as Madame Morrible in the musical Wicked.

+In 2025, Lee reunited with KL co-stars Joan Van Ark and Donna Mills for the episodic podcast We're Knot Done Yet, available on streaming platforms such as Podbean and Spotify.